vrtmrz/obsidian-livesync/docs/settings.md

 #### Do not split chunks in the background

 Setting key: disableWorkerForGeneratingChunks
-If disabled(toggled), chunks will be split on the UI thread (Previous behaviour).
+If disabled (toggled), chunks will be split on the UI thread (Previous behaviour).

 #### Process small files in the foreground

 Setting key: processSmallFilesInUIThread
-If enabled, the file under 1kb will be processed in the UI thread.
+If enabled, files under 1kB will be processed in the UI thread.

 ### 8. Compatibility (Trouble addressed)